turinglabsorg/datahub-learn/network-documentation/near/tutorials/Write NFT contracts in Rust.md

 Done deploying to dev-1607722059840-7354752
 ```

-The provided link will give you complete details about the deployment in the Near Explorer.
+The provided link will give you complete details about the deployment in the NEAR Explorer.

 [ screenshot ](https://github.com/figment-networks/datahub-learn/tree/master/.gitbook/assets/screenshot-near-rust-tut.png)

-It's important to mention here that the Near CLI can create a test user and deploy a test contract in one step.
+It's important to mention here that the NEAR CLI can create a test user and deploy a test contract in one step.
 Both users and contracts will have IDs that look something like `dev-nnnnnnnnn-nnnnn`, where the `n`s are replaced by digits.
 If you've never run the NEAR CLI before, the ID of the test contract may be the same as the ID of the test user!
 This can be slightly confusing, but just remember that these are two IDs.
 They may look the same, but one refers to a user and the other to a smart contract.

 Make a note of the account ID and the contract ID now.
 We'll use them in the next few steps.
 The first line of output (`Starting deployment ...`) gives the account ID, and the last line (`Done deploying ...`) gives the contract ID.
 If they're the same, that's fine.

 ### Initialize the contract

-Our NFT smart contract is now deployed in Near!
+Our NFT smart contract is now deployed on NEAR!
 Let's use the CLI to test this interface.
 First, we we need to call the `new()` method of 'NonFungibleTokenBasic', to initialize the contract's storage.
 If we call any other method before that, we'll get an error.
 The 'new' method takes one argument, the accountID of the contract owner.
 We can use the test account ID created in the previous step.

 To call a contract method from the CLI, run this command, replacing `ACCOUNT-ID` and `CONTRACT-ID` with the two IDs you got from the previous step (which may be identical):